-Enel's remuneration policy is consistent with the recommendations of the Corporate Governance Code.
-Such policy is aimed at attracting, keeping and motivating those persons that have the skills to manage successfully the Company, aligning their remuneration with market standards, in order to ensure an adequate level of competitiveness on the labor market.
+Enel's remuneration policy is consistent with the recommendations set forth under the Italian Corporate Governance Code.
+Such policy is aimed at attracting, keeping, and motivating people with the skills to manage the Company successfully, aligning their remuneration with market standards, in order to ensure an adequate level of competitiveness on the labor market.

-Such policy is also structured so as to guarantee an adequate balance between fixed and variable components and, with regard to variable components, between short-term and medium/long-term components, in order to ensure equilibrium between such components and the implementation of conducts in line with the sustainable performance of the Group.
+Such policy is also structured so as to guarantee an adequate balance between the fixed component and the variable component and, within the latter, between the short-term and the long-term components.
+In doing so, it can ensure a balance between such components and the implementation of conducts in line with the sustainable performance of the Group.

-The policy is described in the first section of the Report on the remuneration policy and compensations paid approved by the Board of Directors of Enel, upon proposal of the Remuneration Committee, and made available to the public pursuant to article 123-ter of Legislative Decree No. 58/1998.
-The first section of such Report is submitted to the Shareholders' Meeting for a binding vote according with the combined provisions of paragraphs 3-bis and 3-ter of Article 123-ter of Legislative Decree no. 58 of February 24, 1998.
+The policy is described in the first section of the report on the remuneration policy and compensations paid approved by the Enel’s Board of Directors, after a preliminary analysis and upon proposal of the Nomination and Compensation Committee, and made available to the public pursuant to article 123-ter of Legislative Decree No. 58/1998.
+The first section of this report is submitted to the Shareholders' Meeting for a binding vote according to the combined provisions of paragraphs 3-bis and 3-ter of Article 123-ter of Legislative Decree no. 58 of February 24, 1998.

-The Report also provides in the second section - submitted to the Shareholders' Meeting for a non-binding vote pursuant to the paragraph 6 of Article 123-ter of Legislative Decree no. 58 of February 24, 1998 - information on the compensation paid to Directors, to the General Manager, to Executives with strategic responsibilities and to the regular Auditors.
+The second section of the report (submitted to the Shareholders' Meeting for a non-binding vote pursuant to the paragraph 6 of Article 123-ter of Legislative Decree no. 58 of February 24, 1998) also provides information on the compensation paid to Directors, to the General Manager, to Executives with strategic responsibilities, and to regular Auditors.